Skip to main content

 • Needs assistance with Medication Administration and Medication Management due only to illiteracy.

-• Is independent with Medication Administration and Medication Management as prescribed, and receives services outside his or her residence, such as:
+• Is independent with Medication Administration and Medication Management as prescribed, and receives services outside their residence, such as

 • Has medication monitoring, including blood draws, done outside the person’s residence, such as at the physician’s office, clinic, pharmacy, or health care facility.

-• Receives injections, such as vitamin B-12 or Depo-Provera, outside his or her residence, such as at a clinic.
+• Receives injections, such as vitamin B-12, outside their residence, such as at a clinic.

-• Has a drug delivery implant, such as the birth control implant, Implanon.
+• Has a drug delivery implant, such as the birth control implant.

 • Is independent with Medication Administration and Medication Management; however, a lock box is used: